softwarewright/softwarewright.github.io/docs/blog/posts/jest-unit-testing/extending-jest.md

 }
 ```

-With that the `jest-extended` package is ready to be used in your tests!
+Now the `jest-extended` package is ready to be used in your tests!

 ### Usage